ThoSe1990/cucumber-cpp-docs/docs/chapters/01_cucumber_cpp.rst

 Tagged Hooks
 ============

-You can add a tag expression to your hook.
-Use
+ou can add a tag expression to your hook.
+You use these defines:

 - ``BEFORE_T(name, "tags come here")`` for a tagged hook before a scenrio
 - ``AFTER_T(name, "tags come here")`` for a tagged hook after a scenario

-This means a tagged hook is executed, when a scenario fulfills the given condition.
-You can pass in any logical expression to a tagged hook:
+This means that a tagged hook is executed when a scenario satisfies the specified condition.
+You can pass any logical expression to a tagged hook:

 .. code-block:: cpp